-In general, B2B data is any relevant data that has been gathered about another business.
-This could be quite literally anything about the business, but the three most important categories of B2B data in our opinion are as follows:
+In general, B2B data is any relevant data gathered about another business.
+This could be quite literally anything about the business, but the three most important categories of B2B data, in our opinion, are as follows:

-- Firmographic data – Firmographic data includes such things as the company name, HQ location, size, employee numbers, revenue, etc. Essentially, any information that can be used to quantitatively categorise an organisation counts as firmographic data.
+- Firmographic data – Firmographic data includes the company name, HQ location, size, employee numbers, revenue, etc. Any information that can be used to categorise an organisation counts as firmographic data quantitatively.
 This is the bread-and-butter of most B2B data suppliers and usually the most useful and relevant metrics to use.